suparshwa31/Ad_Fatigue_Detector/README.md

 ## Overview

 The **Ad_Fatigue_Detector** is a Python-based tool designed to analyze and detect ad fatigue in digital advertising campaigns.
-By evaluating ad performance metrics, the tool helps marketers identify when ads are losing their effectiveness, enabling timely adjustments to improve campaign outcomes.
+By evaluating ad performance metrics, the tool helps marketers identify when ads are losing their effectiveness, enabling timely adjustments to improve campaign outcomes.

 ## Features